bredbrains/tthk-bot/README.md

 ### CapRover

-Just create new application at CapRover and upload directly your fork or using built Docker image.
+Just create new application at CapRover and upload directly your fork or use built Docker image.

 ## Dependencies